smithgeoffrey/go-coop/README.md

 ### Logging & Monitoring

-Add a couple more containers on the pi to support the ecosystem:
+Logging and monitoring are important.
+Add a couple more containers:

-- ELK.
-See ~/logging,
+- try ELK: see ~/logging
-- Promethius.
-See ~/monitoring.
+- try Prometheus: see ~/monitoring

 ### The App

-I'd been wanting to do more go.
+Python?
+Java?
+I'd been wanting to try go.
 It's a small, modern, self-contained ecosystem that compiles into a fast binary including dependencies for ease of deployment.
 I've used it a little and I like it.
 It has tendrals in both dev and ops.
 Here are the go books I've used, in order of my getting them:

 - `The Go Programming Language` by Donovan and Kernighan
 - `Go in Practice` by Butcher & Farina